Chaintech-Network/QRKitComposeMultiplatform/README.md

 * `modifier`: Modifier for modifying the layout of the QR scanner.
 * `flashlightOn`: Boolean indicating whether the flashlight is turned on.
-* `launchGallery`: Boolean indicating whether to launch the gallery for selecting images.
+* `openImagePicker`: Boolean indicating whether to launch the picker for selecting images.
 * `onCompletion`: Callback invoked when a QR code is successfully scanned.
 * `onGalleryCallBackHandler`: Callback invoked to indicate the status of the gallery, whether it's open or closed.
 * `onFailure`: Callback invoked when there's a failure during QR code scanning.